usnistgov/OSCAL/docs/content/documentation/index.md

 sticky_sidenav: true
 ---

-Three key OSCAL concepts underlie the [architecture](/docs/architecture/):
+Three key concepts underlie the [OSCAL architecture](/docs/architecture/):

 1. A
 [control](/docs/architecture/control/) is a safeguard or countermeasure designed to satisfy a set of defined security requirements.